quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part17_Expected_vs._Sa.md

 #### Comparison of Expected and Sample Updates

 **Background Context:**
 In this section, the comparison between expected updates and sample updates is discussed.
-The analysis assumes a branching factor \( b \) where all successor states are equally likely to occur.
+The analysis assumes a branching factor $b$ where all successor states are equally likely to occur.
 Initially, there's an error in the value estimate, which is 1.
 Upon completion of expected updates, the error reduces to zero.
 For sample updates, the reduction in error follows the formula:
-\[ q_b^{t} = \frac{b}{bt + b - 1} \]
-where \( t \) represents the number of sample updates.
+$$q_b^{t} = \frac{b}{bt + b - 1}$$where $ t$ represents the number of sample updates.

-Key observations are made for moderately large \( b \), where a small fraction of \( b \) updates can significantly reduce the error to within a few percent of the effect of an expected update.
+Key observations are made for moderately large $b $, where a small fraction of $ b$ updates can significantly reduce the error to within a few percent of the effect of an expected update.
 This suggests that sample updates could be more efficient in problems with high stochastic branching factors and too many states to solve exactly.

 :p How do expected and sample updates differ in their approach to reducing errors?
 ??x
 Expected updates provide a direct reduction to zero error upon completion, while sample updates reduce the error according to:
-\[ q_b^{t} = \frac{b}{bt + b - 1} \]
+$$q_b^{t} = \frac{b}{bt + b - 1}$$

-This means that for large \( b \), even a small number of samples can bring the estimate close to the true value. x??
+This means that for large $b$, even a small number of samples can bring the estimate close to the true value. x??

 ---